Chase-Garrett/portfolio/README.md

 ## Credits

 This site uses netlify for hosting and React for the frontend design.
+It also utilizes the Material UI library.

 ## Tests